 Using retinol is a lot like that.
 It’s a long marathon.

 I know, it’s frustrating.
-You want to start big so that you can say goodbye to those wrinkles asap, but that’ll just get your skin an irritation.
+You want to start big so that you can say goodbye to those wrinkles ASAP, but that’ll just get your skin an irritation.
 Retinol does wonders, but requires a lot of patience.

 You need to take this budding love relationship very slowly and give your skin time to get to know retinol before fireworks can happen.
 The good news is that even a little retinol can do a lot of good to your skin.

-So, what strength do you need and when you can upgrade to the next level?
+So, what strength do you need and when can you upgrade to the next level?

-Why Should You Use Retinol?
+What Is Retinol And Why Should You Use It?

 I could rave about the awesomeness of retinol all day, but I’ll keep it short (and try not to bore you – you’re welcome).